 SEA LIFE Melbourne Aquarium is one of my go-to indoor places when the weather’s wild – hot, cold, wet.
-The aquarium got updated in 2015 and constantly adds new features to make it a more appealing attraction for families.
+The aquarium regularly promotes new features, events and activities to make it a more appealing attraction for families.

-The layout of the exhibits means a bit of travelling between floors which is easily negotiated with a pram using the lift and ramps.
+The layout of the aquarium exhibits means a bit of travelling between floors which are easily negotiated with a pram using the lift and ramps.